 AM: Cabo Douglas, Isabela Island

-There is some great wildlife to see at Cape Douglas, with Flightless Cormorants, Galapagos Penguins and Marine Iguanas accompanying Red-Lipped Batfish, Horn Sharks and Mola-Mola.
-It is sometimes possible to see Baleen Whales at this site too.
-Diving here should be great for Marine Iguana encounters in particular, but other highlights here include volcanic formations and a rich marine ecosystem.
+There is some great wildlife to see at Cape Douglas, including Flightless Cormorants, Galapagos Penguins and Marine Iguanas.
+Beneath the waves you can hope to see Red-Lipped Batfish, Galapagos Bullhead Sharks and Mola-Mola.
+It is sometimes possible to see baleen whales at this site too.
+Diving here should be great for Marine Iguana encounters, as well as underwater volcanic formations.

 PM: Punta Vicente Roca, Isabela Island